influxdata/docs-v2/content/influxdb/cloud/reference/internals/durability.md

 ---
 title: InfluxDB Cloud data durability
 description: >
-  InfluxDB Cloud ensures the durability of all stored data by automatically creating backups, and verifying that replicated data is consistent and readable.
+  InfluxDB Cloud ensures the durability of all stored data by replicating data across multiple availability zones in a cloud region, automatically creating backups, and verifying that replicated data is consistent and readable.
 weight: 101
 menu:
   influxdb_cloud_ref: